uxsm20/leucine-os-project-1/docs/architecture/system-overview.md

 ## Technology Stack

 ### Frontend
-- HTML5
+- React for UI components
 - TailwindCSS for styling
+- HeadlessUI for accessible components
-- Alpine.js for interactivity
+- React Router for navigation
 - Vite for build and development
-- Client-side routing for navigation
+- Heroicons for iconography

 ### Development Tools
 - Node.js and NPM for package management